vacuumlabs/cardano-hw-cli/docs/pool-registration.md

 ### As an owner

 HW wallet supports signing of stake pool registration certificates when providing pool owner signatures.
 In the general case, the transaction may contain external inputs (e.g. belonging to the pool operator) and HW wallet is not able to verify whether they are actually external or not, so if we allowed signing the transaction with a spending key, there is the risk of losing funds from an input that the user did not intend to spend from.
-Moreover there is the risk of inadvertedly signing a withdrawal in the transaction if there's any.
+Moreover there is the risk of inadvertently signing a withdrawal in the transaction if there's any.
 To mitigate those risks, HW wallet has special validation rules for stake pool registration transactions.
 The validation rules are the following:

 1. The transaction must not contain any other certificates, not even another stake pool registration
 2. The transaction must not contain any withdrawals